sofa-framework/doc/35_Plugins/20_Build_a_plugin_from_sources.md

 #### CMake configuration

-The main CMakeFile.txt of the plugin will not different from the _in-tree_ way.
+The main CMakeFile.txt of the plugin will not be different from the _in-tree_ way.

 Afterwards, in CMake (cmake, ccmake, cmake-gui), you just set the source to the root of your plugin, as any project based on CMake.